Orca Slicer

 Example of Verified Badge on GitHub:

-Orca Slicer Overview, Steps , Setup Guide and Benefits
+Orca Slicer Overview, How to Use Orca Slicer?
+Setup Guide and Benefits

-Once the installation is complete, you can move on to the initial setup and calibration.
+Once the installation is complete, you can move on to the initial setup and volume flow rate calibrating.
 Orca Slicer makes this process beginner-friendly with a guided wizard:

-- Add Your 3D Printer – Supports bambu lab app, Anycubic Kobra, Elegoo cura Neptune, Creality Ender series, Voron, and more.
+- Add Your 3d printer program – Supports bambu lab app, Anycubic Kobra, Elegoo cura 3d Neptune, Creality Slicer Ender series, Voron, and more.
 You can also manually add custom printers running on Klipper, Marlin, etc.

 - Calibration Tools – Built-in tests for Pressure Advance, Input Shaping, Temperature Towers, Retraction, and Adaptive Bed Mesh (to handle uneven or warped beds).